Hyannis Historical Society

 On the other end of the street, near Bradford’s, was the home of Alexander Baxter, a daring sea captain who broke the British blockade during the War of 1812 who later became a banker who was considered the “father” of Hyannis.
 Eleven of the 14 properties on the street date possibly back to the 1740s and up to the 1890s.

-MURAL AT BRADFORDS
+MURAL at BRADFORDS

 When is a mural not just a mural?
 When it revitalizes a neighborhood.

-(Credit: CapeCodWave.com Read more
+Read more

-1884 Hyannis Map, Boston Public Library Collection - click to enlarge
+Boston Public Library Collection

 A fun 1926 Map of Cape Cod created by Mélanie Elizabeth Leonard (1868-1933).

 The elegant sea monster stretches from Sandwich to Provincetown.
-Zoom in to see some peculiar action aimed at a boot legger off of Town Neck.
+Zoom in to see some peculiar action aimed at a bootlegger off of Town Neck.

 (image via DigitalCommonwealth in the Norman B. Leventhal Map Center, Boston Public Library)